shortishly/shrugs/README.md

 demo
 ```

+## ~/.ssh/config

-With a host entry for shrugs in your `.ssh/config`:
+With the addition of a host entry for shrugs in your `.ssh/config`:

 ```shell
 host shrugs